liesnikov/extensible-elaborator/paper/main.md

 Contributions:

 * We propose a new design blueprint for an extensible language.
-It supports type classes, implicit arguments, implicit coercions, and tactic arguments.
+It supports type classes, implicit arguments, implicit coercions, context arguments a-la Scala and tactic arguments.
 * We provide a suite of solvers in lieu of common solvers like conversion checker in Agda.
 * We suggest a new view on metavariables as communication channels for the solvers.
 * We implement a prototype of a dependently-typed language with implicit arguments, type classes, etc.\todo{be honest about implementation}